Tips to Help Prevent Snoring

 Sleep apnea and snoring

-In some cases, snoring is not physically harmful.
+Snoring by itself isn't bad for health.
 But it can be linked to a more serious condition called sleep apnea.
 Some common symptoms of sleep apnea include: